 Does your furnace keep shutting off unexpectedly or running in shorter cycles?
 If so, you might have a problem with your furnace limit switch.
-Also known as a high limit switch, this small (but critical) component helps keep your home safe by automatically turning down the temperature when your furnace gets too hot.
+Also known as a high limit switch, this small (but critical) component helps keep your home safe by automatically shutting off the system when your furnace gets too hot.
 In this guide, we’ll explain how your furnace high limit switch works, how it impacts your home, and solutions for when it malfunctions.

 What is a furnace limit switch?

-In basic terms, a furnace limit switch is a device within your furnace that detects when the internal temperature is too high and then brings it down to a safer level.
+A furnace limit switch is a device within your furnace that detects when the internal temperature is too high and turns the unit off as a safety measure.
 You may also hear it referred to as a fan limit switch or a limit switch.

 When your furnace is working correctly, you shouldn’t have to worry about your furnace limit switch.
 But when it starts to trip or malfunction, you may need to know about this part and how to fix it.